Moto Guzzi Le Mans: Le Mans 1000 IV and V

-In 1988 the Series 2 also known as the Le Mans MK V again had some minor changes.
-Gone for good was the disliked, but subsequently improved 16-inch front wheel, in favor of the 18-inch, like many manufactures the 16-inch wheels fell from fashion, although the smaller 270mm front disks if the smaller front wheel remained.
+In 1988 the Series 2 also known as the Le Mans MK V, again had some minor changes.
+Gone for good was the disliked, but since improved 16-inch front wheel, in favor of the 18-inch.
+Like many manufactures the 16-inch wheels had fallen from fashion, although the smaller 270mm front disks of the smaller front wheel remained.
 The angular Lario styled handlebar fairing was replaced by a more rounded sleek subframe mounted fairing with external indicators.
 A total of 2113 Le Mans MK V's were made.

 Le Mans 1000 SE (Special Edition)

 Released to commemorate the 20th anniversary of the V7's appearance the 1000 SE was sold in late 1986, 1987, and also into 1988 for those in the US market.
 (Only 100 SE models were sold in the US.)
 All 1000 SE bikes were red and white, with a red seat, red cast wheels, black rocker covers, engine and lower rails, engines and transmissions.
 The gearing was closer and higher than the standard 1000.